-Prairie points are folded triangles are used to embellish quilts.
-They're most often sewn to a quilt's outer edges, as shown in the photo, but prairie points can be used anywhere you would like to add a bit of extra decor to a quilt or other sewing project.
+Prairie points are folded triangles that are used to embellish quilts.
+They are most often sewn onto a quilt's outer edges (pictured), but prairie points can be used anywhere you would like to add a bit of extra decor to a quilt or other sewing project.
 They are also used between blocks and surrounding applique shapes.

-As you read quilt patterns you'll discover that Prairie Points can be constructed in different ways.
-We'll cover two different traditional methods in this tutorial.
+As you read quilt patterns you will discover that prairie points can be constructed in different ways.
+Take a look at two different traditional methods.

 Each of the points begins with a square of fabric, and the length of the base of a prairie point's triangle is half of its finished height.

 Use this formula to decide which square size will work best for the prairie points you plan to use in a quilt.
-The formula works for both construction methods.
+This formula works for both construction methods:

 Continue to 2 of 4 below.

-- Multiply the desired height at the point x2
+- Multiply the desired height at the point by 2

-- Cut squares 1/2" taller and wider than the calculated dimension
+- Cut squares 1/2-inch taller and wider than the calculated dimension

 02 of 04